 "Investment management documentation is notoriously long and complicated.
 Our job is to make it simple, at a reasonable cost."

-A member of the firm’s investment management practice group, Ed leads Hirschler’s representation of endowments, foundations, family offices and outsourced chief investment offices (OCIOs), as well as pension plans and other institutional investors.
+A leader of the firm’s investment management practice group, Ed spearheads Hirschler’s representation of endowments, foundations, family offices and outsourced chief investment offices (OCIOs), as well as pension plans and other institutional investors.
 He also works with investment advisers on alternative investment strategies, including venture capital fund managers for biotech and medical commercialization, such as licensing, technology transfer, joint ventures and startups.
 As former chair of the American Bar Association’s (ABA) Institutional Investors Committee and a frequent author and speaker on institutional investment issues, Ed is considered a national thought leader on legal, compliance and policy issues relating to institutional investment.
-He is also a member of the Institutional Limited Partners Association’s steering committee on the adoption of model limited partnership forms.
+He is also a member of the Institutional Limited Partners Association’s steering committees on the adoption of model limited partnership forms and a model non-disclosure agreement.
 His practice also includes representation of academic partners on industry/academic collaborations, consulting and startups.

 Ed has more than 20 years of experience in investment management, regulatory oversight, risk management, operations, and compliance and ethics programs for both institutional investors and investment advisors.
 From 2012 to 2015 he was a lecturer at the University of Virginia School of Law where he co-taught a course on private equity and hedge funds.
 He is the author of numerous articles, including “How Safe Are Institutional Assets in a Custodial Bank’s Insolvency?”, the leading paper on bank custody law.
 He also is co-author, with Nobel Prize winner H. Robert Horvitz, Ph.D., of Connecting with Companies: A Guide to Biomedical Consulting Agreements (2nd edition, 2014).